firemodels/test_bundles/README.md

 ### Workflow

-The bot and bundle scripts use the github command line tool `gh` to copy files to and from Github releases.
+The bot and bundle scripts use the github command line tool `gh` to upload and download files to and from Github releases.
 If a bot passes, it uploads manuals and repo hashes using a `gh` command such as

 ```